Spring 2024 Travel Courses

 - Faculty: Dr. Dan Rittschof & Dr. Tom Schultz

-Students interested in participating in the Urban Tropical Ecology course are required to respond to acknowledge and sign the Statement of Expectations for the course prior to receiving a permission number to enroll.
-Email signed forms to Tom.Schultz@duke.edu.
+Students interested in participating in the Urban Tropical Ecology course are required to respond to and acknowledge the statement of expectations for the course via the DUML Travel Course Qualtrics prior to receiving a permission number to enroll.

-ENV 528A.
-COMMUNITY-BASED MARINE CONSERVATION (GULF OF CALIFORNIA)
+ENV 528SA.
+COMMUNITY-BASED MARINE CONSERVATION (KINO BAY, MEXICO)

 - Faculty: Dr. Xavier Basurto